MicrosoftDocs/powerbi-docs/powerbi-docs/admin/service-security-sensitivity-label-paginated-reports.md

 ms.subservice: powerbi-eim
 ms.topic: conceptual
 ms.custom:
-ms.date: 10/19/2021
+ms.date: 02/02/2022
 LocalizationGroup: Data from files
 ---
-# Sensitivity label support for paginated reports (preview)
+# Sensitivity label support for paginated reports

 Sensitivity labels can be applied to paginated reports hosted in the Power BI service.
 After uploading a paginated report to the service, you apply the label to the report just as you would to a [regular Power BI report](service-security-apply-data-sensitivity-labels.md#apply-sensitivity-labels-in-the-power-bi-service).